Impacts of Diverse Agricultural Management Practices on Crop, Soil, and Environmental Indicators: A Meta-Analysis

 Project Overview

-Given the diversity of global agricultural operations, management practices, and site-specific factors, it can be difficult for farmers to accurately predict on-farm outcomes to management changes.
-Meta-analysis serves as a powerful statistical tool for comparing diverse conditions/outcomes from multiple independent studies and can elucidate important trends and/or discrepancies between variables.
-In this study, 113 meta-analyses from around the globe were reviewed in order to assess broad impacts of crop management measures, soil and water measures, soil amendments, fertilizer use, and 4R (right source, rate, timing, and placement) fertilizer strategies on outcome metrics including crop yield, crop N and P, soil quality indicators, soil greenhouse gas emissions, and nutrient losses.
+In this study, 113 meta-analyses from around the globe were reviewed in order to evaluate the impacts of agricultural management practices, soil and water measures, soil amendments, fertilizer use, and fertilization strategies on outcome metrics including crop yield, crop N and P, soil quality indicators, soil greenhouse gas emissions, and nutrient losses.

 Farmer Takeaways